delucis/generals-presentation/slides-02-berio.md

 Note:
 - 1953 B&B’s daughter Cristina born
 - 1964 B&B separate after affair

---

-> The success of *Circles* led to increased recognition for both Berio and
+- “The success of *Circles* led to increased recognition for both … established the pair as creators of innovative, theatrical works.”
+(Meehan)
-> Berberian.
-Although they had started to gain renown in Europe, particularly
-> through their work at the Studio di Fonologia Musicale, *Circles* established
-> the pair as creators of innovative, theatrical works.

-— Meehan, *Not Just a Pretty Voice*, 139

 --